 How freaking awesome is that?

-I got one from my cousins as a belated birthday gift, along with a Spider-Man Cupcake-Decorating Kit.
+I just recently got one as a gift, along with a Spider-Man Cupcake-Decorating Kit.
 The latter is no longer available from the Williams-Sonoma website; neither is the Marvel Heroes Cupcake-Decorating Kit featuring Hulk, Iron Man, Captain America, and Thor.
-I'm linking to them anyway in case that changes and including some images below because they're freaking awesome.
+I'm linking to them anyway in case that changes and including some images below 'cause they're freaking awesome.

 Bryan Walsh contributed a good piece on Hurricane Sandy to last week's issue of Time.

 He details Sandy's effects but also suggests how to prepare as storms like Sandy — a hurricane turned post-tropical cyclone after merging with the Arctic jet stream to form a hybrid nor'easter that some dubbed "Frankenstorm" — become a fact of life in what (most rational minds now agree) is an era of consequential climate change.